MSI GS70MSI Laptop

 Heat sink and cooling fan

-1. Thank you very much for this guide and the pictures.
-I’m thinking about modding my gs70 and this will come in handy to have a better understanding of it.
+Thank you very much for this guide and the pictures.
+I’m thinking about modding my GS70 and this will come in handy to have a better understanding of it.

-2. Thank you very much for the post, David.
-Do you know where to buy official MSI batteries for GS70 model?
-Or a good web where to find unofficial ones.
+Thank you very much for the post, David.
+Do you know where to buy official MSI batteries for the GS70 model?
+Or a good website where to find unofficial ones?

-3. Hey David, nice post but i have one quick question!
+Hey David, nice post, but I have one quick question!

-Because the battery is internal can you remove it and still use the laptop on AC power?
-I know you can remove external ones and still use them like that but don’t want to touch the battery in case i fry something, thanks!
+Because the battery is internal, can you remove it and still use the laptop on AC power?
+I know you can remove external batteries and still use them like that, but I don’t want to touch the battery in case I fry something.
+Thanks!

-I use it at home a lot and don’t want to wear the battery down for when i take it out and about.
+I use it a lot at home and don’t want to wear the battery down when I take it out.

-1. Yes, the laptop will run just fine without the battery.
-The OS will warn you no battery is present but otherwise it should run just fine
+Yes, the laptop will run just fine without the battery.
+The OS will warn you that no battery is present, but otherwise, it should run just fine.

-4. Is the fan screwed into the heatsink?
+Is the fan screwed into the heatsink?
 I ordered a new CPU fan because mine is making a grinding noise.
-I just need to replace the fan not the heatsink.
+I just need to replace the fan, not the heatsink.

-1. Be sure to fully plug in the battery.
+Be sure to fully plug in the battery.
 I’ve had such an issue.
-The connector is approx 1/3 visible if plugged in correctly.
-And, be very gentle when re-connecting main cable.
+If plugged in correctly, the connector is approximately 1/3 visible.
+And be very gentle when re-connecting the main cable.
 The contact pads are easy to spoil.

-I also confirm that battery died after 2.5 years and even inflated) i noticed it when clickpad stopped actually clicking)) now running used battery which gives me ~1hr of work.
-I don’t really need more since a work @ home all the time
+I also confirm that the battery died after 2.5 years and even inflated.
+I noticed it when the clickpad stopped actually clicking.
+I’m using used batteries that work for 1 hour.
+I don’t really need more since I work at home all the time

-1. Yes, you can replace the keyboard, you will need to very carefully remove some of the dark plastic things holding the metal part behind the keyboard.
+Yes, you can replace the keyboard, you will need to very carefully remove some of the dark plastic things holding the metal part behind the keyboard.
 Be careful not to cut too much of it, as it’s needed to guide the metal piece back on top.
-I found a very sharp screwdriver worked pretty good.
+I found a very sharp screwdriver that worked pretty well.
 I also used needle nose pliers to pry it apart, being very careful to pry a little at a time.
 Once you have the metal part pried off, the keyboard comes out easily.
-When you replace the metal keyboard backing you will need some fast drying glue.
+You will need some fast-drying glue when you replace the metal keyboard backing.
 We used Krazy glue for ours, and it worked fine.
 You will have to use glue on the dark parts you removed, so the metal plate stays stable.
-We did like 3 at a time, held it down while the glue dried up.
+We did like 3 at a time and held it down while the glue dried up.
 Once you have the glue all dried up you can now assemble your laptop.